Learn how to configure a Fritz!Box as a WIFI Extender.

-Since fibre just recently became available in our neighbourhood I just got it installed about a month ago and has been enjoying it.
+Since fibre has just recently became available in our neighbourhood I just got it installed about a month ago and have been enjoying it.

 The location in the house where I had the fibre box set up was in the living room as I wanted to hook it up to the gaming console.
 I didn’t know what to expect with the Vodafone TV but I it actually allowed me to get rid of the dish tv satellite receiver and just use broadband to view tv shows.
 Anyway because of the location of the new router some parts of the house are not getting good wifi coverage.

-Since I switched internet provider I was left with the old modem/router.
+Since I switched internet provider I was left with the old modem/router a Fritz!
+Box 7490.

 In this tutorial basically we are going to connect the old router to the new router.
-The old router will act as access point and that allowed me to extend the wifi coverage in the house.
+The old router will act as access point and that will allow me to extend the wifi coverage in the house.

 Boot up the Fritz box router and connect it to your computer using a LAN cable.